Water Quality in New Jersey: Understanding the Challenges and Solutions

 2. Reverse Osmosis (RO): RO systems provide comprehensive filtration by removing many contaminants, including lead and PFAS.
 They work by forcing water through a semi-permeable membrane that filters out impurities.

 The most efficient filtration method depends on the specific contaminants in your water.
-Usually, reverse osmosis systems are the greatest option or addressing various issues, including lead and PFAS.
+Reverse osmosis systems are generally effective for addressing various issues, including lead and PFAS.
 However, if you are mainly concerned with chlorine and sediment, activated carbon filters may offer a more affordable and adequate solution.

 Frequently Asked Questions